-The Dominant Family at the "Below" site was Hydropsychidae - a pollution sensitive family.
-Hydropsychidae has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-In some situations, such as below pond outflows and downstream of sewage treatment plants, they can reach large densities (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
-Bouchard, Jr.).
+The cross-check revealed Chironomidae has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
+Bouchard, Jr).